Earthfiredrake/SWL-Cartographer/README.md

 I'm always open to hearing comments and suggestions though, better to start with the good ideas than rewrite from the bad ones.

 ## Testing and Further Developments

+Current goals for the next version:
++ Path and Zone map markers
++ Expanding tooltips
+  + Making more info available (note fields, coordinates, etc.)
+  + Handling stacked waypoints
++ A proper map viewport system (with zoom and scrolling)

 Initial feedback has provided the following suggestions:
 + Mouse coordinates should be clearly displayed someplace obvious